kchen1999/resume-job-finder/README.md

 # AI Resume Job Matcher

 A resume matching platform that helps users find jobs based on experiences extracted from their uploaded resume using AI and vector similarity search.
+Users have the ability to filter jobs based on their experience level (intern, junior, mid/senior, lead+), posted within period (1 day ago, 3 days ago, 7 days ago), domain (software engineering only at this stage), and location (Sydney only at this stage).

 ## Tech Stack